ISC's Software Support Policy and Version Numbering

 Development versions are maintained until the next Stable version is created, at which time we begin a new Development branch (with the next odd number).
 We estimate Development versions will mature into Stable versions in approximately a year, but this is a prediction, not a promise.

-All the even-numbered minor versions (where the second digit of the version number is even) are for production use – for example, Kea 2.0 and Kea 2.2 are Stable versions.
-Each of these branches will have a series of maintenance releases, such as Kea 2.0.1, 2.0.2, etc. Maintenance releases on a Stable version include bug fixes only, to maximize stability.
+All the even-numbered minor versions (where the second digit of the version number is even) are for production use – for example, Kea 2.2 and Kea 2.4 are Stable versions.
+Each of these branches may have a series of maintenance releases, such as Kea 2.2.1, etc. Maintenance releases on a Stable version include bug fixes only, to maximize stability.
 There is no fixed schedule for issuing maintenance releases and we will release one only if there are significant issues to repair.

 Stable versions of Kea are fully supported for at least six months after the next Stable version is released.
 This means you should have ample time to migrate to a new Stable version before the older one is EOL.
 We do not yet have "Extended Support" versions of Kea; we still have a very high rate of new feature development and are not yet ready for a long-lived Stable branch.
 We expect to be able to update the Kea DHCP packages the same day we post the tarballs.

 We have a published list of supported operating systems.
 These are the operating systems we can test on, or that we know to work.
 Kea may compile and run on other operating systems or versions but we don't guarantee it and we cannot commit to fixing issues with those operating systems or building packages for them.
 See the platforms.md statement in the Kea repository.